 2.1 In this Agreement unless the context otherwise requires:

 (a) reference to a person includes a legal person (such as a limited company) as well as a natural person;

 (b) clause headings are for convenience only and shall not affect the construction of this Agreement;

 (c) reference to any legislation shall be to that legislation as amended, extended or re-enacted from time to time and to any subordinate provision made under that legislation.

-2.2 In the event of any conflict between the Pricing Plan and these terms and conditions, these terms and conditions shall govern except to the extent specifically provided for in the Pricing Plan by reference to the affected provision or provisions of these terms and conditions.
+2.2 In the event of any conflict between the Pricing Plan and these terms and conditions, these terms and conditions shall govern except to the extent specifically provided for in the Pricing Plan (Special Terms) by reference to the affected provision or provisions of these terms and conditions.

 3. PROVISION OF SERVICES

 3.1 Chattermill shall initiate set-up of the Services from the Start Date.

 3.2 The Customer is responsible for its own equipment and internet connection (and any internet or mobile data charges incurred) to enable it to connect to and access the Service.